- Backpacking in the nature reserve -

 Before hitting the crooked path (327 m high) to Búðir in Hlöðuvík bay, we just sit down and enjoy the spectacular scenery.
 Even though the last inhabitants at Búðir moved away 1943, Indriði the ghost welcomes you and treats you nicely if you share a drop of cognac.
 We stay one night at Búðir in tents.

 The fourth day the group hikes to the abandoned village Hesteyri through Kjaransvík and Kjaransvíkurskarð.
 In the late 1940’s, the people of Hesteyri, without electricity and roads, made a common decision to move away, and in 1952 the village stood totally abandoned.
 The landscape around Hesteyri is beautiful with its impressive, steep snow-flecked mountains and it´s quiet and secluded coves.
+The former doctor´s residence is now a cosy café and we will finish our journey with well diserved coffee and cakes.

 We head back to Isafjordur by boat on Tuesday around 19:00.

-Are you into one another night at this magical place?
+Are you into another night at this magical place?
 Please let us know and we will assist you.
 The former doctor´s residence is now a cosy café and guesthouse offering sleeping bag accommodation and soup for dinner.

 Please note: You'll have to bring your own tent, sleeping bag, mattress, cooking equipment, food and other equipment that you need.